 “Is everything ok?” he heard himself ask.

-“You do know you bought mortgage serious illness cover with your mortgage?”
+“You do know you have serious illness cover on your mortgage?”

 Suddenly, John was swept back to a meeting with his financial advisor years previously when they discussed specified illness cover.
 John had been very hesitant but his wife had pushed him into it.